stonier/cost_map/README.md

 ### About

-An image bundle is comprised of two parts - 1) meta-information about the costmap stored in a yaml file and
+Image bundles allow for an easy way to load/save cost map information from/to files on disk.
+This data is stored in two parts - 1) meta-information about the costmap in a yaml file and
 2) layer data that is stored alongside in grayscale images.
-These enable a convenient means of saving/loading cost maps to and from files on disk.

 A typical meta yaml for an image bundle: